The Neutrino Opacity of Neutron Star Inner Crust: Introduction

-In this work, we build up on this result for a different model with the same qualitative characteristics, also extending the studied thermodynamic region for different proton fractions, temperatures and densities.
-We calculate the opacity for large wavelengths compared to the interparticle distance of nuclear matter ($r_{nn}\approx 1.8\,\text{fm}$) and the cluster distribution.
-In section~\ref{sc:cmd} we introduce the model and the cluster recognition tools that we used to analyze the results.
-Section~\ref{ssc:clusters} shows the cluster distribution for different configurations, and in section~\ref{ssc:opacity} we study in greater detail the opacity of the pasta to long range neutrinos, for different thermodynamic parameters.
+We build the present work upon this result, for a different microscopic model with the same qualitative characteristics, also extending the studied thermodynamic region for different proton fractions, temperatures and densities.
+We calculate \emph{i)} the opacity for long wavelengths compared to the interparticle distance of nuclear matter ($r_{nn}\approx 1.8\,\text{fm}$) and \emph{ii)} the cluster mass distribution.
+This later quantity allows us to determine whether the pasta phase is finite or infinite, the characteristics of each phase and insight into the neutron rich gas in equilibrium with it.

+In Section~\ref{sc:model} we introduce the model used along this work, that includes the potential parametrization (\ref{ssc:cmd}), the Coulomb interaction (\ref{ssc:coulomb}) and magnitudes of interest (\ref{ssc:moi}): cluster distribution and neutrino opacity.
+Section~\ref{ssc:clusters} shows the cluster distribution for different configurations, and in Section~\ref{ssc:opacity} we study in greater detail the opacity of the pasta to long wavelength neutrinos, for different thermodynamic parameters.
+Finally, we draw conclusions in Section~\ref{sc:conc}.
+In the appendix, a detailed analysis of the static structure factor calculation is performed.